andrew/ultimate-awesome/README.md

 - [awesome-cpp-testing](https://github.com/mheriyanto/awesome-cpp-testing) - :clipboard: Collection of awesome C++ resources for testing,.
 - [awesome-web-frontend](https://github.com/Mike-bel/awesome-web-frontend) - This is a better way to collect some web repositories on GitHub for a web developer.
 - [-awesome-django](https://github.com/mikolaz27/-awesome-django) - Useful tools.
-- [awesome-gsr](https://github.com/mintisan/awesome-gsr) - A comprehensive collection of GSR-related resources, including libraries, datasets, tutorials, papers, and more, for researchers and developers in the Galvanic Skin Response field.
 - [you-are-awesome-app](https://github.com/mkraenz/you-are-awesome-app) - Community-driven motivational quotes.
 Every day you receive an awesome message from a grateful person around the globe.
 Share your own gratitude by contributing awesome quotes yourself.
 - [awesome-dl4g](https://github.com/ML4GLand/awesome-dl4g) - (Soon to be) community-curated list of software packages and data resources for deep learning for genomics (DL4G).
 - [awesome-data-science-refs](https://github.com/mleng-shared/awesome-data-science-refs) - Data Science reference material .